Design overview

 Parameters window

-The Brush View Parameter that appears by default in the Parameters window is used for data brushing, which is a built-in feature that allows you to select or hover over data in one visualization and have it automatically selected in another.
-The brush view parameter facilitates communication between different data visualizations on your view, indicating the data item based on its measure and hierarchy values, and highlighting all the matching data items.
+The Brush View Parameter that appears by default in the Parameters window is used for data brushing (or brushing and linking), which is a built-in feature that allows you to select or hover over data in one visualization and have the same data automatically selected or highlighted in another.
+The brush view parameter facilitates communication between different data visualizations on your view, automatically indicating the selected data item based on its measure and hierarchy values behind the scenes.

-You can open the Properties window for the view (click an empty part of the canvas to de-select any elements) to change the view parameter used for data brushing or disable automatic brushing.
+Open the Properties window for the view itself (click an empty part of the canvas to de-select any other items) to change the view parameter used for data brushing or disable automatic brushing.

 Brushing properties for the dashboard